.

 electoral college

 "In a presidential election in the United States, the candidate who wins a majority of the popular votes in a state also earns all the votes of the state's electoral college members.
 Each state has the same number of electoral college members as the total of its senators and representatives.
 However, in this method of electing the president, candidates can still win the most electoral college votes even without winning the most popular votes.
 In past elections, candidates John Quincy Adams in 1824, Rutherford B. Hayes in 1876, Benjamin Harrison in 1888 and Donald Trump in 2016 won the presidency by winning the electoral vote, even though their opponents had received more of the popular vote.
-Current campaign strategy targets populous states with the most electors, including California, Texas, Florida, New York and Illinois."....Microsoft® Encarta® Encyclopedia 99. © 1993-1998 Microsoft Corporation.
+Current campaign strategy always targets populous states with the most electors, including California, Texas, Florida, New York and Illinois."....Microsoft® Encarta® Encyclopedia 99. © 1993-1998 Microsoft Corporation.
 All rights reserved.

 encrust, encrusted, encrusting, encrusts.transitive verbs